-The Role of Acoustics in Augmented and Virtual Reality
+The Role of Augmented Reality Audio

 In March 2018, Bose did something unexpected.
-They released a new wearable prototype at SXSW: 3D printed, augmented reality sunglasses.
+They released a new wearable prototype at SXSW: 3D printed, augmented reality audio sunglasses.
 Instead of adding artificial visuals, they focus on sound-based augmented reality (AR), using motion sensors with GPS information from the user's smartphone to trigger audio cues.
 This is a new take on what we've come to expect from AR.

 The development of AR/VR begins in optics.
 Visual immersion is priority for developers as they work toward overcoming field of view (FOV) limitations with existing devices.
 After all, visuals typically serve as the main branch of the AR/VR experience.